netinvent/rhel9_scripts/README.md

 ## Other scripts

+### Machine setup

+The machine setup script is the same as the post-script section of the kickstart script, but can be executed on an already running system.
+It provides the same services as the kickstart script.

 ### Setup Hypervisor

-Setup KVM environment
+Setup KVM environment including X11 forwarding and bridging.

 ### Setup OPNSense

-Download and instlal OPNSense firewall and passthrough 2 PCI NICs
+Download and instlal OPNSense firewall and passthrough PCI NICS according to their address.

 ### Setup Readonly